yourjelly/odoo/doc/howtos/themes.rst

 An introduction for web designers
 =================================

-If you are a web designer using Odoo for the first time, you are in the right place.
+If you are a web designer using Odoo for the first time, You are on the right place.
 This introduction will outline the basics of Odoo theme creation.

 .. note::